warpforge/warpgrapher/book/src/configuration/relationships.md

 }
 ```

 We'll come back to the node-based query input in a moment, in the section below on Querying for a Node.
 First, the code snippet below shows the schema for output from the relationship query.
-The relationship includes four attributes, a unique identifier for the relationship called `id`, a bad of properties `props` which includes the `joinDate` relationship property, and `src` and `dst` attributes that represent the source and destination nodes respectively.
+The relationship includes four attributes, a unique identifier for the relationship called `id`, `joinDate` for the property configured on the relationship, and `src` and `dst` attributes that represent the source and destination nodes respectively.

 ```
 type OrganizationMembersRel {
   dst: OrganizationMembersNodesUnion!
   id: ID!
-  props: OrganizationMembersProps
+  joinDate: String
   src: Organization!
-}

-type OrganizationMembersProps {
-  joinDate: String
 }
 ```